Gold Member, Machine Learning Overview

 Link to GAN Architecture Image to Understand Better (Copy and paste the link if it doesn’t open directly: https://developers.google.com/machine-learning/gan)

-In the figure, you see the adversarial relationship between the generator and discriminator.
+In the figure of the above given link, you see the adversarial relationship between the generator and discriminator.
 As the generator gets better at producing realistic data, the discriminator becomes more skilled at identifying fake data.
 This adversarial process leads to the generation of highly realistic synthetic data, making GANs a popular tool in AI art, video game graphics, and even deepfake videos.

 Link to Explore GANs in Action (Generates Realistic Human Faces) (Copy and paste the link if it doesn’t open directly: https://thispersondoesnotexist.com)